Chandana-Bhatt/DevOpsToolingWebsiteSolution/README.md

       * Change inbound rules to the above shown port address by allowing access to subnet CIDR address.

-4)On DB server:
+4) On DB server:
       * SSH on DB server via the terminal
       * Install mysql-server
       * start mysql using the command "sudo mysql"
       * Create a database named 'tooling' using the command : create database tooling;
       * create user using the command: create user 'webaccess'@'172.31.16.0/20' identified by 'password';
       * grant privileges using the following commands: grant all privileges on tooling.* to 'webaccess'@'172.31.16.0/20';
             flush privileges;